sortinousn/calendRX/Read_Me_First.txt

 4.)
 You can also register a new account and add new data.
 5.)
 If you have php > 5.4, you should be able to run the project with: php -S localhost:8000

-6.)
-Please feel free to reach out to josephsortino@hotmail.com for any questions.

-Thanks,
-Joseph Sortino